-All in all, each winery we visited was fantastic.
-They were beautiful with good wines and helpful people along the way.
+All in all, our Texas Hill Country wine tour and each winery we visited was fantastic.
+They were beautiful with delicious wines and helpful people along the way.
 I loved every minute of our tour with Winding Road Hill Country Wine Tours.
 I highly recommend them if you’re ever in the New Braunfels or Gruene area.
 Billy was incredibly helpful and knowledgeable.
 He even set up dinner reservations for us after the tour when we realized the place we wanted to go to dinner was a bit too far and we’d rather Uber!

 This past weekend, was my first 48 hours away from both babies!
 (Yes, I’ve been away from Chloe many times, but this was my first time away from Brody and JP’s first overnight with both kids solo.)
 Even though Brody is only 5 months old, it was a needed and rejuvenating weekend away for this momma of two.
 It was the perfect amount of time and distance away for JP to get the hang of handling both kiddos 24/7.
-Also a solid practice run for my upcoming Disney Princess girls trip where I’ll be gone for 5 days!
+It was also a solid practice run for him before my Disney Princess girls trip when I’ll be gone for 5 days!

-Have you ever been to Texas Wine Country?
+Have you ever been on a Texas Hill Country wine tour?
+Or visited Texas Wine Country?
 What’s your favorite winery?